wavemaker/docs/learn/app-development/deployment/app-integration-with-aws-cdn.md

 - At distribution settings select Default CloudFront certificate or import custom SSL certificate , then click on create distribution by providing required values for creation.
 [![CDN distribution settings](/learn/assets/wme-setup/cdn-distribution-setting.png)](/learn/assets/wme-setup/cdn-distribution-setting.png)

-- Wait for few minutes for create distribution and after creating distribution note down the domain name of CloudFront distribution.
+- Wait for few minutes to create distribution and after creating distribution note down the domain name of CloudFront distribution.

 ## Build and Deploy static Content to S3